 Despite this social overload, it’s not enough.
 Not a single one of these platforms does everything I want a social network to do.
 I want a place to share a random image, a fleeting thought, and a long-form piece of writing, but developments in social have told us we need different places, that we need to compartmentalise because my mom cares what I had for dinner, but my friends don’t; my co-religionists care about my spring equinox, but my expat friends don’t; my colleagues care about social media and community management, but nobody else does.
 We did this with blogs too.
 Personal blogs used to be about everything.
 Now bloggers create multiple blogs for different interests.
 I’m guilty of this as well; I had four blogs: an expat blog, a spiritual blog, a birdwatching blog, and a Second Life fashion blog.

-Another issue is that none of these platforms are ours.
+Another issue is that none of these platforms is ours.
 I may refer to my Facebook presence as “my Facebook”, but it’s not mine; Facebook belongs to Facebook.
 Tomorrow that college experiment could pull the plug and all my photos and updates would disappear, my connections would be broken.
 Ello is very tempting.
 It could be that clean, minimalist space where I share something in between Facebook and Twitter and I could dedicate it to art and the things I love and that inspire me.
 It could take off, but then again it might not.
 There are things about Ello that I don’t like and, again, it’s not mine.
 It’s remarkable that social media platforms have made fortunes by convincing people to freely create content for them.

 It’s also important to remember that it’s called social media, not broadcast media.
 A benefit of joining and contributing content on other networks is the creation of communities and the expansion of your own personal network.
 You get to meet others, have conversations, collaborate, etc.